Indians detained on way to Kabul airport; Released subsequently: Reports | Business

 The people cited above said the Indians were taken away for questioning and it is not unusual under the current circumstances.

-Meanwhile, India Saturday evacuated around 80 Indian nationals from Kabul by a transport military aircraft of the Indian Air Force.
+After it captured Kabul, the Taliban has put up a large number of check posts on the way to the Kabul airport as thousands of Afghans continued to converge around it in a desperate attempt to flee the country fearing the outfit's brutality.

-The aircraft landed at Dushanbe in Tajikistan after evacuating the Indians from Kabul, they said, adding it is expected to arrive at the Hindon airbase near Delhi in the evening.
+The aircraft landed at Dushanbe in Tajikistan after evacuating the Indians from Kabul, they said.

 India has already evacuated 200 people including the ambassador and other staffers of its embassy in Kabul in two C-17 heavy-lift transport aircraft of the IAF after the Taliban seized control of Kabul on Sunday.

-The first evacuation flight brought back over 40 people, mostly staffers at the Indian embassy, on Monday.
+The first evacuation flight brought back over 40 people, mostly Indian embassy staffers, last Monday.

-The second C-17 aircraft evacuated around 150 people including Indian diplomats, officials, security personnel, and some stranded Indians from Kabul on Tuesday.
+The second C-17 aircraft evacuated around 150 people including Indian diplomats, officials, security personnel and some stranded Indians from Kabul on Tuesday.
+Following the evacuation on Tuesday, the MEA said the focus now would be to ensure the safe return of all Indian nationals from the Afghan capital.

+The MEA said the immediate priority for the government is to obtain accurate information about all Indian nationals currently staying in Afghanistan.

+It has also requested the Indians as well as their employers to urgently share the relevant details with the special Afghanistan cell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)